exercism/python/exercises/concept/meltdown-mitigation/.docs/instructions.md

 For a reactor to produce the power it must be in a state of _criticality_.
 If the reactor is in a state less than criticality, it can become damaged.
 If the reactor state goes beyond criticality, it can overload and result in a meltdown.
-We want to mitigte the chances of meltdown and correctly manage reactor state.
+We want to mitigate the chances of meltdown and correctly manage reactor state.

 The following three tasks are all related to writing code for maintaining ideal reactor state.